augmented-duality/HackTitans-2019/README.md

 ![](Object%20detection%20using%20YOLO/images/index.png)

-* The biggest advantage of using YOLO is its superb speed
+* The biggest advantage of using YOLO is its superb speed.
+* This is one of the best algorithms for object detection and has shown a comparatively similar performance to the R-CNN algorithms.